danielyanes22/accelerated_IVR/README.md

 │   ├── drug_release/    # Place digitised drug release profiles here ('IVR_ID..csv')
 </pre>

+<h2 id="content">Running the models and analysis</h2>
+Ensure the database and digitised drug release files are located in the appropriate folders, as specified above.
+Run the scripts in the order specified in 'experiments/__init__.py'.

 <!-- How to cite-->
 <h2 id="How-to-cite">How to cite</h2>
+**Update DOI once generated.**

 <!-- License-->
 <h2 id="License">License</h2>